KlausPopp/Moddy/_sources/detailed/coresim.rst.txt

 This is usually done in the constructor (*__init__* method) of the part owning the port.
 Note that a port is always owned by exactly one part.

-There are two ways to create ports:
+There are three ways to create ports:

 Using the low level methods: